 Telephone Transactions.
 A shareholder may redeem shares or transfer into another fund by telephone if this service is requested at the time the shareholder completes the initial account application.
 If it is not elected at that time, it may be elected at a later date by making a request in writing to the Transfer Agent and having the signature on the request guaranteed.
 The Funds employ reasonable procedures designed to confirm the authenticity of instructions communicated by telephone and, if they do not, they may be liable for any losses due to unauthorized or fraudulent transactions.
-As a result of this policy, a shareholder authorizing telephone redemption or transfer bears the risk of loss which may result from unauthorized or fraudulent transactions designed to confirm he shareholder will be asked to respond to certain questions designed to confirm he shareholder's identity as the shareholder of record.
+As a result of this policy, a shareholder authorizing telephone redemption or transfer bears the risk of loss which may result from unauthorized or fraudulent transactions which the Funds believe to be genuine.
+When requesting a telephone redemption or transfer, the shareholder will be asked to respond to certain questions designed to confirm the shareholder's identity as the shareholder of record.
 Cooperation with these procedures helps to protect the account and the Funds from unauthorized transactions.

 Automatic Investment Plan.
 Any shareholder may utilize this feature, which provides for automatic monthly investments into your account.
 Upon your request, the Transfer Agent will withdraw a fixed amount each month from a checking or savings account for investment into the Funds.
 This does not require a commitment for a fixed period of time.
-A shareholder may change the monthly investment, skip a month or discontinue the Automatic Investment Plan as desired by notifying the Transfer Agent toll-free at (800) 628-4077.
+A shareholder may change the monthly investment, skip a month or discontinue the Automatic Investment Plan as desired by notifying the Transfer Agent toll-free at 800-628-4077.